Derek A. Macaulay

-Background
+Military career

 Macaulay joined the Canadian Forces as part of the Officer Candidate Training Program in 1989 and was commissioned as an armoured officer in the Lord Strathcona's Horse (Royal Canadians).
-He served as chief of staff of the Combined Joint Forces Land Component Command Iraq from April 2015 to March 2016 and then became commander of 5th Canadian Division (The Mighty Maroon Machine) in May 2017.
-He was appointed the deputy commander of the Canadian Army on July 5, 2019, and has served as the acting commander of the Canadian Army and chief of the Army Staff since Wayne Eyre was designated as acting chief of the Defense Staff from 24 February 2021 to 19 April 2021.
+He served as chief of staff of the Combined Joint Forces Land Component Command Iraq from April 2015 to March 2016, and then became commander of 5th Canadian Division in May 2017.
+Macaulay was awarded a Meritorious Service Decoration following his tenure in Iraq in 2015/16.
+He was appointed the deputy commander of the Canadian Army on July 5, 2019, and was acting commander of the Canadian Army and chief of the Army Staff after Wayne Eyre was designated as acting chief of the Defense Staff from 24 February 2021 to 19 April 2021.
 Major General Michel-Henri St-Louis succeeded him in the role.

-Macaulay was awarded a Meritorious Service Decoration following his tenure in Iraq in 2015/16.
+Macaulay has served as deputy commander of United Nations Command since December 2023.
+He is the second Canadian general to serve deputy commander of the United Nations Command.